vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-09-28-AWSCSA-Associate.md

 ### CloudWatch Essentials

-CloudWatch is used to monitor AWS Services, such as EC2,ELB and S3.
+CloudWatch is used to monitor AWS Services, such as ,ELB and S3.
 You monitor your environment by configuring and viewing Cloudwatch metrics.

 ![](/assets/markdown-img-paste-20180405070816470.png)